olofd/react-native-photos-framework/README.md

 ~~~~
 import RNPhotosFramework from 'react-native-photos-framework';

   RNPhotosFramework.getAssets({
-          //You can call this function multiple times providing startIndex and endIndex as pagination
+    // You can call this function multiple times providing startIndex and endIndex as
+    // pagination
-          startIndex : 0,
+    startIndex: 0,
-          endIndex : 100,
+    endIndex: 100,

-          //Media types you wish to display.
+    // Media types you wish to display.
 See table bellow for possible options.
-          mediaTypes : ['photo', 'video'],
-          mediaSubTypes : ['photoPanorama'],
+Where

-			//Where is the image located?
+    // is the image located?
 See table bellow for possible options.
-			sourceTypes : ['userLibrary']
+    sourceTypes: ['userLibrary'],

-          sortAscending : true,
+    sortAscending: true,
-          sortDescriptorKey : 'creationDate',
+    sortDescriptorKey: 'creationDate',

     //Start loading images into memory with these displayOptions (Not required)
-          prepareForSizeDisplay : {
+    prepareForSizeDisplay: {
-            width : 91.5,
+      width: 91.5,
-            height : 91.5
+      height: 91.5
     },
-          prepareScale : 2
+    prepareScale: 2
   }).then((images) => console.log(images));

 ~~~~